WayU/wutils/README.md

 ## wUtils

-Is a ghost mod for minecraft 1.19.2
+Made for educational purposes :D

 ### Features
 Code is bad and unoptimized, but this is my first project so forgive :)